lassepe/ProjectThesis/Presentation/30_localization_and_planning.md

 **Mode Control**
 \normalsize

-- use mode of belief to approximate $s$
+- use mode of belief to approximate the state
 - treat POMDP as fully observable problem

 \vspace{10pt}